 What is a Criminal Profile?

-A criminal profile can be described as behavioural profile of an offender generally created after the crime has been committed using evidence from the crime scene.
+A criminal profile can be described as a behavioural profile of an offender generally created after the crime has been committed using evidence from the crime scene.
 As explained by Pete Klismet, a retired FBI criminal profiler:

 “Criminal profiling is the art of developing a behavioural profile of an offender based on evidence from a crime scene and many other factors involved in an investigation of a violent crime.”